Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 * Cleaned up CSS and expanded the roll template 20 px to the left
 * Moved Ritual and Concentration icon to the top right of the roll template header
+* Put Range, Reach, target, and spell details in the roll template header.

 **12 May 2015**

 * Spell Effects on a new line instead of a column
 * Fix bug around printing out hd max values for players
-* Shrunk the "Higher Level" textarea for spells and increased the description textare.
+* Shrunk the "Higher Level" textarea for spells and increased the description textarea.
 * Allowed for the "Effects" textarea to be resized
 * Revamped the spell roll template
 * Added icons for Ritual and Concentration on the spell roll template